ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

   ...
 </plugin>
 ```

-Each `jvmMavenPlugin` can take an optional `options` parameter which will
-be passed as an option to the plugin if specified.

 Currently, you are required to be able to execute `*.bat` files on Windows, or have
 `sh` available on the system `$PATH` for any other platform.